United States invasion of Grenada: International reaction

-Grenada is part of the Commonwealth of Nations and the intervention was opposed by Commonwealth members including the United Kingdom, Trinidad and Tobago, and Canada.
+Grenada is part of the Commonwealth of Nations and the intervention was opposed by several Commonwealth members including the United Kingdom, Trinidad and Tobago, and Canada.
 British Prime Minister Margaret Thatcher, a close ally of Reagan on other matters, personally opposed it.
-Reagan told her that it might happen; she did not know for sure that it was coming until three hours before.
-At 12:30 on the morning of the invasion, Thatcher sent a message to Reagan:
+Reagan had forewarned her it might happen; she did not know for sure that it was coming until three hours before.
+Although she publicly supported the action, she sent the following message to Reagan at 12:30 on the morning of the invasion:

-Reagan told Thatcher before anyone else that the invasion would begin in a few hours, but ignored her complaints.
-She publicly supported the action.
-Reagan phoned to apologize for the miscommunication, and the long-term friendly relationship endured.
+Her complaints were not heeded, and the invasion continued as planned.
+While the fighting was still going on, Reagan phoned Thatcher to apologize for any miscommunication between them, and their long-term friendly relationship endured.

 Aftermath and legacy

-The American and Caribbean governments quickly reaffirmed Scoon as Queen Elizabeth's sole legitimate representative in Grenada, and hence was thus the only lawful authority on the island.
-In accordance with Commonwealth constitutional practice, Scoon assumed power as interim head of government and formed an advisory council which named Nicholas Brathwaite as chairman pending new elections.
+The American and Caribbean governments quickly reaffirmed Governor-General Sir Paul Scoon as Queen Elizabeth II's sole legitimate representative in Grenada, and hence the only lawful authority on the island.
+In accordance with Commonwealth constitutional practice, Scoon assumed power as interim head of government and formed an advisory council which named Nicholas Brathwaite as chairman, pending new elections.
 The New National Party won the elections in December 1984 and formed a government led by Prime Minister Herbert Blaize.

 American forces remained in Grenada after combat operations finished in December as part of Operation Island Breeze.
-Elements remaining performed security missions and assisted members of the Caribbean Peacekeeping Force and the Royal Grenadian Police Force, including military police, special forces, and a specialized intelligence detachment.
-The Point Salines International Airport was renamed in honor of Prime Minister Maurice Bishop on 29 May 2009, his 65th birthday.
-Hundreds of Grenadians turned out to commemorate the honoring of the event.
-Prime Minister Tillman Thomas gave the keynote speech and referred to the renaming as an act of the Grenadian people coming home to themselves.
-He also hoped that it would help bring closure to a chapter of denial in Grenada's history.
+The remaining forces performed security missions and assisted members of the Caribbean Peacekeeping Force and the Royal Grenadian Police Force, including military police, special forces, and a specialized intelligence detachment.

+In 1985, Queen Elizabeth II visited Grenada and personally presided over the State Opening of the Parliament of Grenada.

+In 1986, seventeen political, military and civilian figures were convicted of crimes associated with the 19 October 1983 executions of Prime Minister Bishop and his supporters.
+The convicted group became known as the Grenada 17.
+In light of their lengthy imprisonment, Amnesty International referred to them as "the last of the Cold War prisoners".